dmail-old/nodesite/readme.md

-A node web framework: focusing on simplicity and reusability.
+A node web framework focusing on simplicity and reusability.

-Works on windows, linux and mac environment.

-WARNING: Not stable!!
+WARNING: Unstable!!
 In developement.

 ## Client compatibility